oceanprotocol-archive/OEPs/8/v0.4/README.md

 ## Metadata Attributes

+An asset is the representation of different type of resources in Ocean Protocol.
+Typically can asset could be one of the following asset types:

+* Dataset.
+An asset representing a dataset or data resource.
+It could be for example a CSV file or a multiple JPG files.
+* Algorithm.
+An asset representing a piece of software.
+It could be a python script using tensorflow, a spark job, etc.
+* Workflow.
+An asset representing in the metadata a list of tasks to accomplish with the intention of process data, typically relating datasets as input and algorithms.
+* Service.
+An asset representing a service exposed by a provider.
+Typically a REST web service that a provider want to control the access using SEA.

+Each kind of asset require a different subset of metadata attributes.
+The distintion between the type of asset (dataset, algorithm, etc.) is given by the attribute `DDO.services["Metadata"].base.type`

 A `metadata` object has the following attributes, all of which are objects.
 Their contents are detailed below.